Science Explains What Happens to Your Body if You Use Too Much Essential Oil

 7 – Headaches and Migraines

-Being exposed to and inhaling too much essential oil can cause a headache or migraine.
+Exposure to and inhaling too much essential oil can cause headaches or migraines.
 This often happens if too much was put in the diffuser.
 Interestingly, some essential oils can ease headaches, instead, however.

 8 – Pregnancy Complications and Decreased Milk Supply

-Pregnant and nursing moms pay attention to what they eat and drink, but they should pay attention to the oils they use, as well.
+Pregnant and nursing moms pay attention to what they eat and drink, but they should also pay attention to the oils they use.
 Not all oils are safe to use during pregnancy and when you are nursing.

 When you are pregnant, the oils can cross the placenta and affect your baby.
 Essential oils get into your bloodstream and contaminate your milk, causing your baby to consume the oil.
 The oils that should be avoided include:

 Nursing moms should also avoid peppermint essential oil.
-It can drastically decrease your milk supply, and it can be hard to get back.
+It can drastically decrease your milk supply and be hard to get back.

 How Much is Too Much Essential Oil?